stavsap/generative-ai-wsl2/README.md

 The provided scripts are for **Ubuntu 22.04** WSL Distro.

-Currently the install is taargeted for Nvidia cards only.
+Currently the install is for Nvidia cards only.

 New to WSL? check the [WIKI](https://github.com/stavsap/generative-ai-wsl2/wiki/WSL-2.0)